trislee/blog/_posts/2018-08-17-air-hockey.markdown

 The animation to the left shows the paths a puck takes for a series of angles, when its initial location is the center of the table.
 Small changes in $$\theta$$ can result in significant changes to the end state of the puck, as evidenced by the rapidly changing lines.
 This sensitive dependence on initial conditions is a hallmark of chaotic systems and suggests that the behavior or the air hockey table system is more complicated than its simple geometry suggests.

-In order to study the phase space of the air hockey table in a more systematic way, we define a new function, ``bounceScore``, which computes the number of bounces the puck engages in before entering into one of the two goals.
+In order to study the phase space of the air hockey table in a more systematic way, we define a new function, ``bounceScore``, which quantifies how "good" a single shot is for a given initial location and shot angle, that is based on the number of bounces the puck engages in before entering into one of the two goals.
 To distinguish between the two goals and maintain continuity, we define the function such that a value of -1 indicates the puck went into your goal before the first bounce, a value of 1 indicates the puck went into your opponent's goal before the first bounce, and a value of 0 indicates the puck did not end up in either goal after a set number of bounces.

+An algorithm to compute the ``bounceScore`` function is shown below.
+I originally implemented it in Python, but that was too slow for my liking, so I later switched to Fortran.
+A lot of people seem to think Fortran is a dead language, but I like using it for high-performance applications because of its native support for array operations, ease of parallelization using OpenMP/MPI, and interfacabiliy with Python through [f2py][f2py].

 {% include pseudocode.html id="2" code="
 \begin{algorithm}